-History of Tabriz Bazaar
+History of Tabriz Historic Bazaar Complex

-When Baghdad was destroyed by Mongols in 13th century, Tabriz gained even more importance.
-In 14th century, it prospered so much to the point that Marco Polo and Ibn Battuta described it as one of the richest trading centers in the world.
-In 16th century, under Safavid rulers, Tabriz was brought to the center of attention and its bazaar showcased the economy of the country.
+When Baghdad was destroyed by Mongols in the 13th century, Tabriz gained even more importance.
+In the 14th century, it prospered so much to the point that Marco Polo and Ibn Battuta described it as one of the richest trading centers in the world.
+In the 16th century, under Safavid rulers, Tabriz was brought to the center of attention and its bazaar showcased the economy of the country.
 Manufacturing of items made of copper and leather was increased.
-Making of weapons, rugs and soap was boosted.
+Making of weapons, and soap was boosted.

-In 17th century, when Shah Abbas I moved the capital city from Tabriz, the bazaar lost part of its importance but kept it somewhat both in the city as well as North West of Iran till now.
+In the 17th century, when Shah Abbas I moved the capital city from Tabriz, the bazaar lost part of its importance but kept it somewhat both in the city as well as North West of Iran till now.
 Despite several shopping centers and other trade areas in Tabriz, many people still prefer to go to this place for their shopping needs.

 As I’ve already mentioned about the bazaars of Iran, one shouldn’t look at bazaars as traditional shopping centers of the old times.
 They are a lot more than that.
 For instance, they have had a decisive role in the politics of the country.
 They have played major roles in solidarity with religious, revolutionary and economic movements in Iran.
 They are living communities in which plenty of life is continuing.
 That’s why the House of Constitution, where revolutionaries used to hang out in approximately one century ago, is at the periphery of Tabriz bazaar.